 Sixth Sailing (War Patrol)

 U-181 surfaced and interrogated the crew about their cargo and destination.
-They refused to answer any questions, but accepted a flare gun, food, blankets and medicine, then departed Returned to Batavia on January 5, 1945.
+They refused to answer any questions, but accepted a flare gun, food, blankets and medicine.
+Afterwards, the submarine ended the patrol at Batavia (Jakarta) on January 5, 1945.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|